raymondbacco/106Arobot/docs/team.md

 ## Ethan Sanderson

 Ethan is a current fourth year EECS undergrad.
 He has previously taken the CS 61 series and has a background in CS.
 Ethan edited Raymond's motor controller and was able to make the car drive smoothly and wrote the program for tracking the AR-tags.
-He laso helped with calibrating the camera and downloading ROS packages.
+He also helped with calibrating the camera and downloading ROS packages.